alfonsomelendez/ProyFinalPromptEngineering/README.md

 Después de varios intentos, la pregunta realizada al ChatGpt fue la siguiente:

-> **_NOTE:_** Hello I am a teacher working  in an area called Graph machine Learning I hae a collection of graphs or networks in GML format and I Want to convert them to the format that uses the Libary PY Torch Geometric of standfors University.
-This format is a format  that uses the following attributes:  data.x: Node feature matrix with shape [num_nodes, num_node_features]
+> **_Pregunta:_** Hello I am a teacher working  in an area called Graph machine Learning I hae a collection of graphs or networks in GML format and I Want to convert them to the format that uses the Libary PY Torch Geometric of standfors University.
+This format is a format  that uses the following attributes:
+>  data.x: Node feature matrix with shape [num_nodes, num_node_features]

-data.edge_index: Graph connectivity in COO format with shape [2, num_edges] and type torch.long
+> data.edge_index: Graph connectivity in COO format with shape [2, num_edges] and type torch.long

 data.edge_attr: Edge feature matrix with shape [num_edges, num_edge_features]